tanishiking/warnings_for_pattern_matching/body.md

 # Calculate $U(P, \vec{q})$
 We define recursive function $U_{rec}$ and proove $U(P, \vec{q}) = U_{rec}(P, \vec{q})$
+We should proove the equality, but we skip it in this report.

 ## Base case
 If P is $m \times 0$ matrix (remember we write such matrix as $()$ ), it depends on `m`.